 Portuguese citizenship by marriage

-You can acquire Portuguese citizenship through marriage after three years of being married to a Portuguese citizen, or three years of legally recognized cohabitation.
-There is no requirement to have had any prior period of residence in Portugal although the applicant is required to provide documents proving an effective connection to the Portuguese community.
+You can acquire Portuguese citizenship through marriage after three years of marriage to a Portuguese citizen, or three years of cohabitation.
+There is no requirement for any prior period of residence in Portugal, although the applicant must provide documents proving an effective connection to the Portuguese community.